 Let’s reduce the packaging’s weight – in spite of the lower weight, plastic packaging easily fulfils all functional requirements, e.g. in terms of transport hygiene and safety.
 Nowadays, no other packaging material has such properties.

 Let’s optimise packaging’s shape so that it allows full use of the product in it.

-Let’s avoid all shrink sleeve labels on the whole surface of the packaging and let’s use label adhesives which can be separated at the recycling processes stage.
-Planning the choice of a label, let’s choose between those made of: paper, where adhesive used dissolves in contact with warm water; the same plastic as the rest of packaging, which will not disrupt the recycling process; foil made fully or in a significant proportion of recycled plastics.
+Let’s avoid all shrink sleeve labels on the entire surface of the packaging and let’s use label adhesives which can be separated at the recycling processes stage.
+When deciding on the label, let’s choose between those made of: paper, where adhesive used dissolves in contact with warm water; the same material as the rest of packaging, which will not disrupt the recycling process; foil made fully or in a significant proportion of recycled plastics.

-Let’s remember about the code indicating recyclability for various products including packaging.
-This sign is a graphic form of the manufacturer’s declaration of fulfilling requirements in terms of recyclability of the material.
+Always include the code indicating the recyclability for the packaging.
+This sign is the manufacturer’s declaration of fulfilling requirements in terms of recyclability of the material.